reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 77 ends the usage of the `{!rsh} ask` `{!rsh} Object`.

-That ends the buyer's transaction
+That ends the buyer's transaction.

 The `buyer`'s output now looks like: